swcarpentry/git-novice/_episodes/15-supplemental-ssh.md

 ~~~
 {: .language-bash}

-The episode, Remotes in GitHub covered the first two lines, but omitted the last two.
-This secion
+The episode "Remotes in GitHub" covered the first two lines, but omitted the last two.
+This section

 What is SSH-Agent.
 What it does.
 What the command does.
 Why use it.
 Why do we omit it from the regular lesson.
 ~~~